Lifailon/Console-Download/README.md

-# dperf
+# downPerf

-Download Performance - command line tool to measure performance when a specified file is downloaded over the Internet.
+Download Performance - command line tool to load the file on url, which displays the real-time download speed and a summary report of the average download speed.